Nicole Harvey: Domestic career

 2019 was a strong season for Harvey: she made her List A high score, making 99* against Durham, took the joint-second highest wicket tally in the Championship, with 14 wickets, and was Somerset's leading wicket-taker in the Twenty20 Cup, with 12 wickets.
 In 2021, Harvey helped Somerset to winning the West Midlands Group of the Twenty20 Cup, and took 4/2 from 4 overs in a match against Berkshire.
 In the 2022 Women's Twenty20 Cup, she played four matches, scoring 83 runs and taking four wickets.

 In 2021, Harvey was selected in the Western Storm squad for their upcoming season.
 She made her debut for the side on 29 May, against North West Thunder in the Rachael Heyhoe Flint Trophy.
 She went on to take 6 wickets in the tournament, at an average of 29.83.
 She was also Western Storm's leading wicket-taker, and the fourth-highest across the whole competition, in the Charlotte Edwards Cup, with 12 wickets at an average of 9.41 and an economy of 4.70.
 She also played for Welsh Fire in The Hundred, taking 4 wickets with the best runs per ball rate for her side, at 1.17.
 She played just one match for Western Storm in 2022, in the Charlotte Edwards Cup.
 She was again in the Welsh Fire squad, but did not play a match for the side.
+In 2023, she played five matches for Western Storm, all in the Rachael Heyhoe Flint Trophy, taking three wickets.